Zika Virus Infection Fast Facts

 Facts:

-Sources: The Centers for Disease Control and Prevention (CDC), World Health Organization (WHO) and CNN
+Sources: Centers for Disease Control and Prevention (CDC), World Health Organization (WHO) and CNN

-Sources: The Centers for Disease Control and Prevention (CDC), World Health Organization (WHO) and CNN
+Sources: Centers for Disease Control and Prevention (CDC), World Health Organization (WHO) and CNN

 The Zika virus is a flavivirus, part of the same family as yellow fever, West Nile, chikungunya and dengue fever.
 But unlike some of those viruses, there is no vaccine to prevent Zika or a specific medicine to treat the infection.